 What Is the Pay-for-Performance Model?

 Pay-for-performance, also known as performance-related pay, refers to a compensation program where employees are paid based on their performance in their role.
 This scale allows employees to take charge of their compensation, offering the ability to increase their pay if their performance improves.
 Pay-for-performance, in particular, is a tempting model because it promises maximum pay for minimum investment.
-You’d pay for good work and not pay for bad work.
-Organizations implement a pay-for-performance model because:
+Organizations implement a pay-for-performance compensation model because:

 - Pay-for-performance can motivate people to join the organization.